 - They have additional services like body scrubs, wraps, skin care, or salon services.
 Services you might not find in private practices.

-If you are on vacation, you want luxury, products, spa services, or you are with a group celebrating a special occasion, such as a bridal shower, than I can see the amenities a spa offers being key factors.
+If you are on vacation, you want luxury, products, and spa services, or you are with a group celebrating a special occasion, such as a bridal shower, then I can see the amenities a spa offers being key factors.
 Or if you’re in a pinch.

 However, when it comes to “therapy,” this is a whole different affair.
 In general, I think that seeing a private practicing therapist has some significant advantages.

-I will admit that I have a bit of bias for private practicing therapists because I am one.
-Also, I prefer to go with them for my therapy (the exception when perhaps I am vacationing).
-What I look for in massage is often found in an professional office setting.
+I will admit that I have a bit of bias toward private practicing therapists because I am one.
+Also, I prefer to go with them for my therapy (the exception is when perhaps I am vacationing).
+What I look for in massage is often found in a professional office setting.
 My experiences going to private practices haven’t all been perfect, but overall, they have been more therapeutic.

 I have also found that there are many massage therapists who view massage as just a job for them.
 It’s not a career or a passion project.
 They are just going through the motions.
-These therapist often don’t want to invest all the energy and resources it takes being in business for themselves.
+These therapists often don’t want to invest all the energy and resources it takes to be in business for themselves.

 Of course, I cannot speak for all independent massage offices either.
 However, I can speak for myself and others I have had the privilege of receiving bodywork from.

-Generally speaking, what I like about Private Practices are this…
+Generally speaking, what I like about Private Practices is this…

 - The level of care tends to be of higher quality and more customized